dmbarbour/glas/docs/GlasZero.md

 ### Variables?
 Rejected.

 Variables are often more convenient than manual data-plumbing with swap, drop, etc..
-However, full support for variables requires the ability to use variables from within loops or conditionals, mutate variables, pass by reference, etc..
-Abstracting the data stack and adjusting the calling convention for functions within the language (e.g. supporting keyword parameters and results) would be a useful step.
-My decision is to defer this feature for a later language module.
+However, full support for variables (mutation, pass by reference, etc.) is more sophisticated than I'd prefer to support in the g0 compiler.
+This is left to a future post-g0 language.

 ### User-Defined Operators?
 Rejected.

-We could implicitly rewrite '=>' to 'op-x3d-x3e' based on the ascii hexadecimal, and similar for other ops.
-Then we could define this word normally.
-However, I think ops won't fit the aesthetic of a postfix language, especially without type-driven overloads.
-Of course, ops should be supported by other language modules.
+Without variables or support for overloading, use of operators is relatively awkward.
+So, this should be added to a post-g0 language.

-### Staged Macros?
+### Multi-Stage Macros?
 Tentative.

-Macros currently produce a program as the first result.
-However, we could extend macros to permit a `macro:Program` result such that the result may be another macro call.
-The main use-case for this would be support for variable-arity macros; however, I'm not convinced this is a good idea or necessary.
-I've decided to defer this extension; if needed, adding it later won't break existing code.
+Macros currently must produce a `data:Program` value at the top of the stack.
+We could extend this to permit `data:macro:Program`, further evaluating the result as a macro.
+This is more expressive than single-stage macros, but also more difficult to reason about.
+I don't see a strong use-case at this time.
+I've decided to defer this extension until a strong use-case is discovered.

 ### Lists of Programs?
 Rejected.